PWR Principles

 Writing develops best under the careful guidance of a skilled instructor

 PWR classes remain small to foster substantial interactions between students and instructors.
-PWR instructors meet in conference with each student at least three times each term and offer substantial written feedback on drafts of each major assignment.
+PWR instructors meet in conference with each student several times each quarter and offer substantial written and/or oral feedback on drafts of each major assignment.

 Instructors keep the focus on writing